ethanuppal/marlin/book/src/verilog/quickstart.md

 This tells Marlin that the `struct Main` should be linked to the `main` module in our Verilog file.

-Finally, we'll want to actually write the code that drives our hardware in `simple_test.rs`:
+Finally, we'll want to actually write the code that drives our project in `simple_test.rs`:

 ```rust
 // file: tests/simple_test.rs